1 Meaning

 Out of all the good you gave

-If a rumor should delay you
+If a rumour should delay you

 Love seems so little to say

-"In A Station" is Richard's song about Overlook Mountain and the relative peace we were all feeling after those long years living on the road.
+From Levon Helm's autobiography, "This Wheel's On Fire": "In A Station" is Richard's song about Overlook Mountain and the relative peace we were all feeling after those long years living on the road.
 He used to laugh and call it his George Harrison song, by which he meant it was spiritual.